HistoricBridges.org Menu:

 In 2006, on Fairview Snodgrass Road, the deck of the bridge was wooden with an asphalt wearing surface.
 The abutments were originally stone, but concrete had been added in places.
 On another note, in 2006, sections of what looked like a truss bridge top chord or end post were found laying under the bridge.
 One was leaning up against the abutment, and another was laying on the dirt near the abutment.
 The top chord and end posts of the Fairview-Snodgrass Road Bridge are original so apparently these beams came from some other bridge that was demolished.

-Despite alteration, the top chord, diagonals and bottom chord are original.
+Despite alteration, the top chord, diagonals and bottom chord are original to the period of pin-connected truss bridges.
 The bridge still conveys information about how bridge's of the past were built, and the bridge is far more interesting to look at than any modern bridge.
 The bridge as a result still has heritage value.
 It was perhaps with this thinking that this bridge was lucky enough to be preserved.

 HistoricBridges.org photo-documented this bridge in its original location, crossing Spring Creek in Miami County in 2006.
 Later, in 2011, the bridge was relocated and restored for pedestrian use on a non-motorized trail north of Troy Ohio.
 The main map page for this bridge reflects the current location of the bridge.
 To see the former, original location of the bridge click here.
 A photo of the bridge relocated and being restored is shown below.
 Photo courtesy Tom Barrett, Ohio Department of Transportation.